News & Insights

 Although other parts of the brain also respond to exercise, the hippocampus has received particular attention.
 This structure is involved in several functions where exercise benefits are well-documented.
-It regulates mood: it shrinks when a person is depressed and regains size with successful antidepressant treatment.
+It regulates mood: It shrinks when a person is depressed and regains size with successful antidepressant treatment.
 Memory depends on the hippocampus.
 And it is one of the first areas affected by Alzheimer’s.

-“The hippocampus is to me the poster child of how physical activity can affect the brain,” says McEwen.
-“It is one area where new neurons can grow—adult neurogenesis—“and our research has shown other forms of plasticity—growth of dendrites, astrocyte proliferation—as well.”
+“The hippocampus is, to me, the poster child of how physical activity can affect the brain,” says McEwen.
+“It is one area where new neurons can grow—adult neurogenesis—and our research has shown other forms of plasticity—growth of dendrites, astrocyte proliferation—as well.”
 Studies of animals have shown that exercise stimulates neurogenesis, and studies of humans have shown an increase in hippocampal volume, he says.

 No single molecular pathway has been identified to underlie these effects, McEwen says, but the mechanism includes BDNF and compounds derived from muscle and bone.
 Insulin dependent growth factor (IGF-1), from the liver, is apparently essential.